sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 Another problem with speeding up the bus is *backward compatibility*.
 Old boards designed for slower buses will not work with faster ones.

-The second one is the usual approach, but usually leads to a *multiplexd bus* because super wide buses are expensive.
+The second one is the usual approach, but usually leads to a *multiplexed bus* because super wide buses are expensive.
 And so the data lines are shared for both address and data, but at different times

 This leads to narrower bus widths (and costs) but a slower system.